 Click Here For Map and Schedule.

 Welcome to Brodhead Creek Regional Authority (BCRA) a water and wastewater Authority located in Monroe County, PA.
 BCRA serves water to the Borough of Stroudsburg, a large part of Stroud Township and portions of Smithfield Township, Hamilton Township, Pocono Township and Tobyhanna Township (Kalahari Resort).

-The Brodhead Creek Regional Authority serves water to over 5,400 billing accounts representing a population of approximately 21,000 people in residential, commercial, public and industrial settings.
-The Authority operates on an annual budget of approximately $4.4 million with an annual capital improvement program budget of $200,000 to $400,000.
-In the 1990’s, the Brodhead Creek Regional Authority spent over $13.5 million in order to improve its sources of water, upgrade its water treatment facility, and to improve and expand its water distribution system.
+BCRA serves water to over 5,400 billing accounts representing a population of approximately 21,000 people in residential, commercial, public and industrial settings.
+The Authority operates on an annual budget of approximately $4.7 million with an annual capital improvement program budget of $200,000 to $400,000.
+Additionally, over the past 20 years BCRA has spent over $26 million in order to improve its sources of water, upgrade its water treatment facility, and to improve and expand its water distribution system.

 BCRA Board of Directors

 Joseph T. Shay - Chairman (representing the Borough of Stroudsburg)